openplanetary/op-data-cafe/README.md

 ## Get in touch

-Should you have any questions, comments, feeback or ideas, you can chat with us on OP Slack [#op-data-cafe](https://openplanetary.slack.com/messages/C3X7807B5/team/U04CXH18V/) channel.
+Should you have any questions, comments, feeback or ideas, you can chat with us in OP Slack [#op-data-cafe](https://openplanetary.slack.com/messages/C3X7807B5/team/U04CXH18V/) channel.